1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 Such an institute would be the training ground for inventors who can design and shape the next open web.
 For developers who care not only about the intricacy of encryption algorithms, but who understand the ethical implications of their designs, and are excited by the influence their technology could have on making the world a better place.

-Below is a rough concept note, not more.
-I hope this is a useful direction of the conversation and can influence what shape the Mozilla Academy will take.
+Below is a rough concept note.
+It doesn’t have much detail yet, and that’s intended.
+I hope it’s a useful contribution to a bigger conversation about the shape Mozilla Academy will take.

-**Institute of Technology - Value proposition**
+**Mozilla Institute of Technology**

 Offering the best possible training program for technology architects, designers and developers.
 Going back to Mark’s three levels (literacy, skill, craft) the Institute would focus on the craft level.
 It would be open to anyone, but designed for advanced technologists, and not intended as an entry-level program.